BanklessDAO/bankless-dao-constitution/bdao-constitution.md

 Weekly DAO-wide Community Calls are designed to align initiatives and surface needs.
 All guest passes and contributors can join on Discord and the stream is broadcast to Twitch and posted to [YouTube](https://www.youtube.com/channel/UCik2oWalCO3qpiGoMpl-c1g) for public viewing.

+## DAO Coordination
+BanklessDAO coordinates around Universal Coordinated Time (UTC).
+Wherever possible, meeting and event times are expressed in this timezone.

 ## DAO Governance

 At BanklessDAO, decisions regarding governance, treasury, projects, and proposals are made through a democratic process.
 BANK holders ratify decisions through off-chain votes held on the voting software, [Snapshot](https://snapshot.org/).
 Any BANK holder can vote in a Snapshot.
 The more tokens a user has, the more voting power they possess.